here are thirty albums that i liked the most.

 five: code orange – underneath (roadrunner)

 no days off for this band. code orange successfully all of 2020’s trappings with continued innovation and hard work. you could argue that they’re the band that revolutionized the art of live streaming – producing a handful of interesting and boundary pushing live performances from behind the computer screen. the album itself is another feather in the band’s cap – a punishing collection of metal, hardcore, and glitchy electronica. there are no walls stopping this band – code orange just continues to smash through a motherfucker’s face.

-three: phoebe bridgers – punisher (dead oceans)
+four: phoebe bridgers – punisher (dead oceans)

 one of the few reviews i wrote this year – punisher is absolutely a stone-cold classic. the type of record you share with anyone and everyone you know regardless of preference, the type of record you lend to a younger sibling that shapes their musical journey. phoebe bridgers is one of the few artists to jump from “indie darling” to “house hold name” – all during a year in which she couldn’t tour. “i know the end” will top many of the “best songs of the decade” lists ten years from now.